 - are not paid for sleep time

-First Step To Receive Compensation
+The First Step To Receive Compensation

 Caregivers who work 24-hour shifts can have the largest claims.
-Many 24-hour caregivers are deprived of compensation for “on call” hours during sleep periods, overtime, and in the most egregious cases receive only room & board.
-To be clear, California law only permits deductions from wages for meals and board when there (1) is a voluntary written agreement between the employer and live-in caregiver and (2) the deductions do not exceed certain amounts.
+Many 24-hour caregivers are deprived of compensation for “on-call” hours during sleep periods, overtime, and in the most egregious cases receive only room & board.
+To be clear, California law only permits deductions from wages for meals and board when there (1) is a voluntary written agreement between the employer and live-in caregiver, and (2) the deductions do not exceed certain amounts.
 That means employers cannot solely compensate caregivers with meals and lodging.
 Indeed, employers can only deduct meals and lodging from wages up to certain amounts and pursuant to a voluntary written agreement; verbal agreements are not effective.
-Furthermore, live-in caregivers who are not personal attendants are usually deprived of their legally mandated meal and rest breaks, entitling them to 1 hour pay for each missed meal break per day and 1 hour pay for each missed rest break per day.
+Furthermore, live-in caregivers who are not personal attendants are usually deprived of their legally mandated meal and rest breaks, entitling them to 1-hour pay for each missed meal break per day and 1-hour pay for each missed rest break per day.